Despite election loss, Uganda’s Bobi Wine wins growing power

 Museveni, in response, has called Wine a foreign agent and says he will not tolerate interference from the international partners whose money helps his government provide important public services.

 “The Bazungu.
-I don’t want to be racist, but they are the ones who are mostly involved” in meddling, Museveni said in a televised address on Saturday after he was declared the election winner, using a Swahili word for a white people.
+I don’t want to be racist, but they are the ones who are mostly involved” in meddling, Museveni said in a televised address on Saturday after he was declared the election winner, using a Swahili word for white people.
 “Foreign meddling will not be tolerated.”

 On Monday, the U.S. ambassador to Uganda was blocked by security forces from visiting Wine at his home, which is surrounded by soldiers.
 Police say the deployment is to prevent Wine’s presence in the public from inspiring riots after the disputed polls.